kl3259/ML_IS_Prediction/README.md

 * Standardization of numerical variables were conducted.

 ### Feature Selection
-* Consider 3 combinations for all classifiers: 56 clinical features, 26 features selected by XGBoost (feature importance greater than average value), and the top10 important feautures by XGBoost.
+* Consider 3 combinations for all models: 56 clinical features, 26 features selected by XGBoost (feature importance greater than average value), and the top10 important feautures by XGBoost.
 * Applied 5-fold cross validation.

 ### Predictions